compromise-evident/Authorship/README.md

 Half of each list is solved per event, preventing censorship attacks where keys are withheld for misrepresentation.
 And this "presence and absence of keys" actually represents a *hash* of your new number & message.
-(Your new number & message is automatically appended to until its hash is bit-distributed.)
+(Your new number & message is automatically appended to until its hash is bit-distributed, just so half of each list is solved.)

 <p align="center">
   <img src="https://raw.githubusercontent.com/compromise-evident/Authorship/main/Other/Main_documentation_b19e0021f192f4e94d20fe96346c15362578ff4eb85c3749043c2253bba9bf8e.png">